curious-attempt-bunny/4clojure-offline/README.md

 Make it easier and quicker to iterate on [4clojure](http://4clojure.com) problems.

+# Getting setup

+1. Fork this repo.
+1. `rm -rf problems` for a clean slate.

 # Usage

-1. If you want a clean slate: `rm -rf problems`
 1. Start up a REPL.
 E.g. `lein repl`
 1. Execute `(load-file "update.clj")` on the REPL to populate the `problems` directory.
 1. Edit a problem file to append a solution.